 Nginx-extras is basically nginx stable release with lots of optional useful modules.
-It’s no longer required to compile nginx from sources to include PageSpeed module to easily speedup websites and improve SEO.
-Building nginx with latest OpenSSL is no longer important to support newest HTTP/2 protocol ALPN.
+It’s no longer required to compile nginx from sources to include PageSpeed module to easily speed up websites and improve SEO.
+Building nginx with the latest OpenSSL is no longer important to support newest HTTP/2 protocol ALPN.

 Nginx-extras doesn’t have any dependencies on any packages not included by CentOS base and it won’t break anything because it will conflict if nginx is already installed on your system.
 It’s also fully compatible with Nginx Amplify and it’s in production on many websites since 2014.
 Among them, some high traffic websites.

 The package changelog is available for CentOS 6 and CentOS 7.
 It’s updated frequently as you can see.
 A new build is created when a new nginx version is released or when a CVE is discovered and needs patching.